-What does the Ashley-O'Rourke Initiative for Health Ministry Leadership offer to health care leaders?
+What does the Ashley-O'Rourke Center for Health Ministry Leadership offer to health care leaders?

 - Courses and workshops at Aquinas Institute of Theology for those seeking masters degrees, graduate certificates, or Continuing Education Credits

 - Online/Hybrid courses and workshops for distance learning coupled with on-site intensive sessions

 - Course and workshop modules offered on-site at health care provider locations

 - Webinar workshops